ysde/grafana-backup-tool/README.md

 ## Setting

 1. Export the environment variables bellow
 2. GRAFANA_URL (the default url is http://localhost:3000)
 3. GRAFANA_TOKEN

-Remember, you can the token from [Grafana Web page](http://docs.grafana.org/http_api/auth/)
+You can see how to get token from here: [Grafana Web page](http://docs.grafana.org/http_api/auth/)

 ## How to Use
 * First edit **grafana_settings.py** as above.